-My adventures in radio began in the late 1950's when I spent countless evenings in front of a Hallicrafters S-38E receiver (which I still have), later up-grading to the SX-110.
+My adventures in radio began in the late 1950's when I spent countless evenings shortwave listening in front of a Hallicrafters S-38E receiver (which I still have), later up-grading to the SX-110.
 Following high school graduation in 1962, I enlisted in the United States Coast Guard and served ten years as a radioman (ZUT #1044) in such places as South Florida (NMA27, NOM), Washington, D.C.
 (NMH) and Honolulu, Hawaii (NRPY, NMO).
 I resumed SWLing for a time, but missed working CW so much I finally got my Novice ticket in the fall of 1989.
 My very first contact (on CW of course) was a DX station and I've been hunting DX ever since.
 Following my up-grade to General, I have added both island and lighthouse hunting as my two major interests.

 My equipment is rather modest; an Icom 756 PRO III running barefoot to a tower-mounted Cushcraft MA5B Mini-beam about 35-feet above ground.
 Formerly a victim of antenna restrictions, I have managed to do rather well over the years, having confirmed over 285 DXCC countries, 625 IOTA islands and 600 U.S. islands.
 My lighthouse collection has grown as well, with over 1,185 confirmed thus far.

-I've done some island activating here along the East Coast for both IOTA and US-I, but my focus recently has been activating lighthouses for the Amateur Radio Lighthouse Society (ARLHS).
-On these outings, I operate portable using a Kenwood TS-50S/AT with a Hustler mobile antenna system mounted on an Alpha-Delta Outpost tripod.
+I've done some island activating here along the East Coast for both IOTA and US-I over the years, but recently my primary focus has been activating lighthouses for the Amateur Radio Lighthouse Society (ARLHS).
+On these outings, I operate portable using my venerable Kenwood TS-50S/AT with a Hustler mobile antenna system mounted on an Alpha-Delta Outpost tripod.
 This arrangement has worked out really well over the years, allowing me to make contacts with such far away places as Australia, South Africa and parts of Asia.
 To date, I have activated over 35 islands and 66 lighthouses ranging from Massachusetts to Virginia.
 At the 2009 ARLHS Convention, I was the proud recepient of the first ARLHS Activator of the Year Award.